MetPX/sarracenia/doc/mirroring_use_case.rst

 This project has taken longer than expected, over a year, as the problem space was explored with the help of a very patient client while the tool to design and implement the efficient solution was eventually settled on.
-The client as actually more of a partner, as the client had the large test cases available and ended up shouldering the responsibility for all of us to understand whether the solution was working or not.
+The client as actually more of a partner, who had very large test cases available and ended up shouldering the responsibility for all of us to understand whether the solution was working or not.
-While there are many specificities of this implementation, the resulting tool relies on no specific features beyond a normal Linux file system to achieve a 72:1 speedup relative compared to rsync on real-time continuous mirroring of 14 terabytes in 1.9 million files per day between two trees of 27 million files each.
-While this averages to 162 Mbytes/second sustained over a 24 hour period, it should be noted that the transfers are very peaky, and peak transfer rates are much higher.
-On the same equipment at the same time, another 4 terabytes per day is being written to clusters on another network, so the aggregate read rate on the operational cluster is 18 Terabytes per day (208 mbytes/second) for this application, while the file systems are used for all the normal user applications as well.
+While there are many specificities of this implementation, the resulting tool relies on no specific features beyond a normal Linux file system to achieve a 72:1 speedup compared to rsync on real-time continuous mirroring of 16 terabytes in 1.9 million files per day between two trees of 27 million files each.
+While this averages to 185 Mbytes/second sustained over a 24 hour period, it should be noted that the transfers are very peaky, and peak transfer rates are much higher.
+On the same equipment at the same time, another 4 terabytes per day is being written to clusters on another network, so the aggregate read rate on the operational cluster is 20 Terabytes per day (231 mbytes/second) for this application, while the file systems are used for all the normal user applications as well.

 While this project had to suffer through the develeopment, with the lessons learned and the tools